+II.
 BOARD COMPOSITION (CONT'D)

-The Board currently has one (1) female Director, and with the current composition, the Board feels that its members have the necessary knowledge, experience, diverse range of skills and competence to enable them to discharge their duties and responsibilities effectively.
-Moving forward, the Board, being in line with the national target of having 30% women on the boards of the listed issuers, will maintain a register of potential directors which include high-calibre female candidates and appoint them when the need arises.
+The Board currently has two (2) female Directors, and with the current composition, the Board feels that its members have the necessary knowledge, experience, diverse range of skills and competence to enable them to discharge their duties and responsibilities effectively.
+The Company will increase female representation on the Board if appropriate candidates are available when Board vacancies arise.